BINUS University: Master degree

 BINUS UNIVERSITY offers master courses with a single degree and a double degree program in which students will earn two master's degrees, one from Bina Nusantara University and one from Macquarie University.

 Doctorate level

 The doctoral level has only two courses: Doctor of Computer Science (DCS) and Doctoral Research in Management (DRM).

 International lecture courses

-The international lecture program obtains a bachelor's degree from a foreign partner university, BINUS UNIVERSITY.
+The international lecture program obtains a bachelor's degree from a foreign partner university.

 Online courses

 The online college program enables students to earn a bachelor's degree by studying remotely through the internet, and during the Corona pandemic in March 2020, students started to learn remotely most of the semesters from outside campuses of BINUS.

 Cooperation with foreign universities, institutes, and associations

 Bina Nusantara cooperates with foreign universities from all around the region for general agreement, faculty mobility, joint degree or double degree, joint research, short or summer courses, student exchange, study abroad, and other activities.